seiyaku

 The common understanding is that Jesus Christ was nailed to the cross.
 But were nails actually used?
 On this page we discover the true meaning of passion.

-The French word for 'sharpened' is aiguisé and in heraldry it is called the Cross Aiguisé or Pointed Cross.
+The French word for 'sharpened' is aiguisé and in heraldry called the Cross Aiguisé or Pointed Cross.
 Another heraldic name is the Cross Urdée (Urde, or Urdy).
 Urde means a 'sharp projection', like a spearhead.
 The plural of urde is urdee and this is sometimes used to describe the pointed battlements of a fortress.
 In addition to heraldry, this cross is used as a typographical mark called the obelisk.

 This website includes pages about weddings so it's not surprising that we mention the word 'passion' from time to time.
 However, the sultry, glowing, ardent love definition of passion is not the original meaning.
 The word comes from the Latin passio, which means suffering or enduring.
 The use was extended to the sufferings of martyrs, and from there to strong emotion, and finally to today's popular use to describe a burning desire.